 the paperwork which you must pay, unless the court has decided

 that you do not have to pay.

 Once the paperwork has been delivered to the other party, the

 original paperwork must be returned to the Clerk’s office along

-with the filing fee with proof that the papers were delivered to
+with proof that the papers were delivered to

 the other party.
 If the court

 has decided that you do not have to pay